-Willock & Sax Gallery has over 17 years of experience providing professional appraisal services for individuals, institutions and corporations.
-We deliver fair-minded, knowledgeable and impartial appraisals that can be used for the following purposes: • Insurance • Cultural Property Reports • Estate planning • Charitable donations • Probate.
+Willock & Sax Gallery has over 20 years of experience providing professional appraisal services for individuals, institutions and corporations.
+We deliver fair-minded, knowledgeable and impartial appraisals that can be used for the following purposes: • Insurance • Cultural Property Reports (CCPERB) • Estate planning • Charitable donations • Probate.

-The appraiser has been retained to provide Cultural Property Reports, Fair Market Value Appraisals and Consulting Services for numerous private collectors as well as a number of prominent businesses and public institutions, such as:
+The appraiser has been retained to provide Cultural Property Reports, Fair Market Value Appraisals and Consulting Services for numerous private collectors as well as a number of Government agencies and public institutions, such as:

 Alberta Foundation for the Arts